scalinglogic/eks-vpc-proxy/README.md

 ### 9. Create Proxy using EKS-Proxy.yaml

+In the 'Proxy Parameter' provide the allowable outgoing domains which make up the allowed URL whitelist.

 ![EKS Proxy Parameters](images/EKSProxyParameters.png)

 ![EKS Proxy Outputs](images/EKSProxyOutputs.png)

 ### 10. Create EKS Node Group using EKS-Nodegroup-WithProxy.yaml

 ![EKS Node Group Parameters](images/EKSNodeGroupParameters.png)

+From the Cloudformation Outputs, note down the Outbound Proxy Domain as we will require this later.

 ![EKS Node Group Outputs](images/EKSNodeGroupOutputs.png)